 Starting on Monday, all travelers entering Beijing from overseas were required to be quarantined at designated sites for 14 days.

 Across checkpoints, passengers are subject to temperature screening, health declaration and epidemiological investigations.
-Those with fever or other suspected symptoms will immediately be sent to designated hospitals.
+Those with fever or other suspected symptoms will be immediately sent to designated hospitals.

 The measures were taken as overseas cases have outstripped domestic cases in China where rigorous containment is turning the tide.